- Noticeably improved cabin

 The ride is fairly supple and agile, the engineers have produced a car that soaks up most road surfaces, so overall the Fiesta offers good handling, a great relaxed drive and ride and you can see why so many of them have been purchased.

 It’s longer, wider and lower than the outgoing model, it retains that dominant trapezoidal grille but looks a lot sportier.
 The Ford Fiesta now has an extra four colours to choose from bringing the total to 12.
-It might not be to everyone’s taste but the Bohai Bay Mint is a really stand out colour, if you’re that way inclined, but the new Blue Wave and Chrome Copper look just as impressive.
+It might not be to everyone’s taste but the Bohai Bay Mint is a really stand out colour, if you’re that way inclined, but Blue Wave and Chrome Copper look just as impressive.

-Ford have recently struck a deal with the sound company Harman and have introduced a new optional sound system for the car, B&O Play which adds 10 speakers and a subwoofer.
+Ford have recently struck a deal with the sound company Harman and have introduced an optional sound system for the car, B&O Play which adds 10 speakers and a subwoofer.
 With an adjustment of the speaker placement around the car the sound coming at your ears is truly phenomenal, ok that might be too strong a word, but forget the £6,000 sound systems on premium cars, Ford have it nailed with this one and at a fraction of the cost and the Fiesta is the first Ford to feature it.

 In The Car